-Cold calling is one of the most tried and tested way that has existed in sales to get in touch with potential customers.
+Cold call is one of the most tried and tested way that has existed in sales to get in touch with potential customers.
 So before following the bandwagon, how much do you know about it?

 When salespeople conducts a call for solicitation of business from prospects that have shown no prior interest in the offered products or services it is called cold calling.
 Even though it sounds like a horrible strategy as nobody likes unwanted calls that are just sales pitches, yet a sales cold call has historically been one of the most effective tools used by sales reps.

 The purpose of cold calling is not just making a hundred calls a day and pitch to the helpless soul who happens to answer the call.
 A cold call should be about:

 Since the cold call was prepared for by the sales person and not the prospect, the call can very easily turn into a monologue.
 The call must open with messaging that aligns with your prospect’s immediate situation.
 Keep the focus on the conversation with the aid of good research and through relevant opening statements.
 This will simultaneously differentiate one sales call from the rest.

 Place focus on the changing status quo of the prospect